-A Suitable Alternative Natural Greenspace (SANG) of approximately 3.9ha will be created as identified on Map 3.
-Bunds formed from surplus excavated material (see Policy BR5) will be included in the SANG.
+A Suitable Alternative Natural Greenspace (SANG) of approximately 4.5ha will be created as identified on Map 3.
+The SANG must be available for use upon first occupation of the homes at Back Lane.
+If bunds are formed (see Policy BR5: Noise Attenuation), these may be located in the SANG but must not adversely affect the function of the SANG.